 The UK’s energy landscape is changing

-Today, most of our electricity is generated in large, centralised power stations and distributed around the country across vast networks, managed by the Transmission System Operator (TSO).
-Unable yet to cost effectively store electricity, the TSO must balance the supply from power stations with demand from users in real-time to avoid blackouts.
-If a power station trips out for example, the TSO must either turn on back-up generation to make up the shortfall or turn down demand.
+Today, most of our electricity is generated in large, centralised power stations and distributed around the country across vast networks, managed by the Transmission System Operator, National Grid ESO.
+The Grid is very sensitive to supply and demand differences and if NGESO doesn’t keep it balanced, power outages can occur.
+If a power station trips out for example, NGESO must either turn on back-up generation to make up the shortfall or turn down demand.

-To achieve its net zero ambitions, the UK must reach 40GW of offshore wind by 2030, 30GW more than today!
-So, far more flexible resources will be required to enable this ambitious expansion of the UK’s wind generation sector.
+To achieve its Net Zero ambitions, the UK has committed to having 40GW of offshore wind operational by 2030, 30GW more than today!
+As a result, far more flexible resources will be required by NGESO to balance their intermittent output.

-OakTree Power is a Demand Side Response aggregator utilising the world’s leading technology platform to provide DSR into the TSO’s balancing services.
-This is all sourced simply and cleanly by adjusting electricity use in the nation’s medium size non-domestic facilities a small amount for short periods of time.
-Offices, universities, hospitals, museums, warehouses, hotels, data centres, manufacturing facilities and many others can all contribute to helping the country address the perils of climate change and get paid to do so.
+OakTree Power is a Demand Side Response Aggregator, utilising its bespoke digital technology to provide DSR into the NGESO’s Flexibility Markets.
+This is all sourced simply and cleanly by adjusting electricity use in the nation’s commercial buildings a small amount for short periods of time.
+Offices, hotels, public sector facilities, universities and hospitals as well as cold storage warehouses can all contribute to helping the country address the perils of climate change and get paid to do so.